 It is assumed here that the mpi profile has been set up, as described here.

 Finally, connect to the cluster and use this function interactively.
-In this case, we create a distributed array and sum up all its elements in a distributed manner using our psum() function:
+In this case, we create a random array on each engine and sum up all the random arrays using our psum() function:

 Any Python code that makes calls to MPI can be used in this manner, including compiled C, C++ and Fortran libraries that have been exposed to Python.